Track 4 - Entrepreneurship

 Topic Focus

-We’re gathering to reimagine how rural communities can strengthen entrepreneurship and community impact through broader and deeper coordination and collaboration between individuals, organizations, towns, and regions.
-Recognizing that no single small community can provide every resource, career path, or opportunity needed for local businesses to thrive, these sessions will explore how rural regions across the country (like the Northeast Kingdom, Vermont) can build collective strength instead of competing in isolated silos.
+We gathered to reimagine how rural communities can strengthen entrepreneurship and community impact through broader and deeper coordination and collaboration between individuals, organizations, towns, and regions.
+Recognizing that no single small community can provide every resource, career path, or opportunity needed for local businesses to thrive, these sessions explored how rural regions across the country (like the Northeast Kingdom, Vermont) can build collective strength instead of competing in isolated silos.

-Our focus will be on defining what “right-sized” businesses look like in rural areas—ventures that align with local culture, values, and assets while being positioned for immediate success without requiring major infrastructure investments.
-Together, entrepreneurs, funders, resource providers, and cultural leaders will examine both the types of founders drawn to rural regions and the business models most likely to succeed in this context.
+Our focus was on defining what “right-sized” businesses look like in rural areas—ventures that align with local culture, values, and assets while being positioned for immediate success without requiring major infrastructure investments.
+Together, entrepreneurs, funders, resource providers, and cultural leaders examined both the types of founders drawn to rural regions and the business models most likely to succeed in this context.

-Participants will also co-develop a resource that maps the characteristics and values of successful rural founders and businesses, as well as innovative or non-traditional ways of funding and supporting entrepreneurs and startups that align with local culture, assets, and opportunities to best position businesses for success.
+Participants also co-developed a resource that maps the characteristics and values of successful rural founders and businesses, as well as innovative or non-traditional ways of funding and supporting entrepreneurs and startups that align with local culture, assets, and opportunities to best position businesses for success.

-This track is designed for a diverse group of stakeholders who play key roles in fostering and celebrating rural entrepreneurship.
-Whether you're building a business, investing in local ventures, shaping policy, or providing resources, these sessions will offer valuable insights and new relationships.
-We’ll create space for those who don’t regularly participate in the “typical” entrepreneurial gatherings, to highlight new voices and perspectives.
-We’ll also focus on remote workers, new residents, and emerging entrepreneurs to an area, and the support systems that foster meaningful integration between wider support networks and local communities by connecting diverse perspectives and encouraging mutual exchange.
+This track was designed for a diverse group of stakeholders who play key roles in fostering and celebrating rural entrepreneurship.
+Whether you're building a business, investing in local ventures, shaping policy, or providing resources, these sessions offered valuable insights and new relationships.
+We created space for those who don’t regularly participate in the “typical” entrepreneurial gatherings, to highlight new voices and perspectives.
+We also focused on remote workers, new residents, and emerging entrepreneurs to an area, and the support systems that foster meaningful integration between wider support networks and local communities by connecting diverse perspectives and encouraging mutual exchange.

 Burlington, Vermont